httpoz/locked/README.md

 # Middleware

-This package comes with IsLocked middleware.
-You must add them inside your app/Http/Kernel.php file.
+This package comes with the `IsLocked` middleware.
+You must add it to your app/Http/Kernel.php file.

 ```php
 <?php